DNA Damage Response

 Genomic instability – the accumulation of DNA damage and functional genomic alterations – is a key hallmark of cancer.
 The genomic instability of tumors provides them with a selective advantage over normal cells by enabling continual proliferation and survival, as well as by generating mechanisms for developing resistance to chemotherapy and other standards-of-care.
 Tumor cells accommodate genomic instability that results from mutation of certain cell cycle and DDR genes through an enhanced dependency on the remaining components of the DDR network to support their replication and viability.

-An emerging therapeutic strategy to treat tumors is to target these vital components of the DDR network, such as Chk1 and Cdc7, either alone or in combination with DNA-damaging chemotherapy in order to induce irreparable DNA damage, causing a catastrophic replicative process ultimately resulting in cell death.
+An emerging therapeutic strategy to treat tumors is to target these vital components of the DDR network, such as Chk1 and Cdc7, either alone or in combination with DNA-damaging chemotherapeutics, in order to induce irreparable DNA damage, causing a catastrophic replicative process ultimately resulting in cell death.
 In contrast, non-transformed cells have multiple complementary DNA repair pathways, making them less sensitive to these agents.
 This strategy has been likened to striking at the ‘Achilles’ Heel’ of cancer, and therapeutic strategies increasingly are focusing on targeting the DDR network to exploit this intrinsic weakness of tumors.

 Research into the DDR network has already contributed to the discovery of new treatments for cancer patients.
 Poly ADP-Ribose Polymerase inhibitors (PARPi) are the first approved DDR-targeting drugs.
 These agents demonstrate robust efficacy in patients with underlying defects in homologous recombination repair (HRR), an important DNA repair pathway within the DDR network.